-We would like to welcome you to the Market Weighton Town Council Website and hope that you will find it very useful and informative.
+We would like to welcome you to the Market Weighton Town Council's website, and hope that you will find it useful and informative.

-The full time Handyman, part time Assistant Handyman and Cemetery Caretaker maintain the following open spaces which are enjoyed by both residents and visitors: St Helens Well, The Monkey Run & Butterfly Area, War Memorial Playing Field, Londesborough Road Wildlife Sanctuary, the Green and the Holme Road Allotments.
+The full time Handyman, part time Assistant Handyman and Cemetery Caretaker maintain the following open spaces which are enjoyed by both residents and visitors: St Helens Well, The Monkey Run & Butterfly Area, War Memorial Playing Field, Aspen Close Play Park, the Londesborough Road Wildlife Sanctuary, the Green, the Holme Road Allotments and the Holme Road Cemetery.

 The Council also supply and maintain wayside seats, bus shelters, waste bins, salt bins and planters around the area, as well as operating and maintaining the CCTV system in the parks and the town centre.

 The Town Hall in the High Street is staffed 9.00 am to 5.00 pm Monday to Thursday, 9.00 am to 1.00 pm Fridays.
 Residents frequently call in with enquiries on a range of topics.

 Our website is regularly updated.